 Delete Inactive Content Plans

 The daily Delete Inactive Content Plans job deletes unused, inactive Content Plan and Content Plan Item records, reducing the number of unnecessary records which can cause performance issues in some Vaults.
-This is especially relevant in Vaults where users prefer to assemble a content plan’s structure by starting with inactive records, then activating select records as needed.
+This is especially relevant in Vaults where users prefer to assemble a content plan by starting with inactive records, then activating select records as needed.

-Each time the job runs, Vault deletes up to 5,000 records that meet the following criteria:
+Each time the job runs, Vault deletes up to 50,000 records that meet the following criteria:

-- Status is Inactive
+• Status is Inactive

-) equals zero (0) - For submission content plans, the Submission record’s Actual Submission Date (
+• For submission content plans, the Submission record’s Actual Submission Date (actual_submission_date__rim) is at least 365 days earlier than the current date

-) is at least 365 days earlier than the current date
+• For global content plans, the Event Complete Date (event_complete_date__v) is at least 365 days earlier than the current date

 Vault logs the deleted record details in a CSV file you can download from the Job Status page.